 For passengers on international flights departing from China

 |Passengers with hand luggages in the airport|

-What are the specific rules for hand luggage allowance?
+What are the specific rules for hand baggage allowance?

 Answer: This information is intended to be a guide.
 Airlines have differnet regulations for hand luggage allowance, so always check with the airline you will be using for their specific regulations.

 Generally, for economy class passengers, you may take one item of hand baggage which should be less than 20×40×55 centimeters (8×16×22 inches).
 The total weight should be no more than 5 kg (11 pounds).
 The first class and the business class passengers may have two items of hand baggage and total weight should be limited in 8 kg (17.6 pounds).
 Some airlines, like the Northwest Airlines of America, allow passengers take as much as 18 kg (40 lb) for hand luggage.